deedee876/10pinbowling_resultsreader/README.md

 # Ten(10) Pin Bowling Results Reader & Scoreboard

+## Project Details
+The project takes as input a file, reads the content and outputs the scoreboard per players

 ## Setup the project

 1. cd to your project root folder in command line.